A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 - Irritability

-- Seeking conflict or interaction
+- Seeking interaction

 Hypo-aroused State: